 by Lindsey Harper Mac

 Lindsey Harper Mac likes blogging for fun.
-She enjoys healthy eating and living an eco-friendly lifestyle and researches cancer and nutrition as a writer at IUhealth.
+She enjoys healthy eating and living an eco-friendly lifestyle and researches cancer and nutrition and writes on behalf of IUhealth.
 Cancer is a personal topic for Lindsey, because her family has unfortunately had close ties to the disease, which has led her to an interest in cancer research for her family and their personal well-being.
 She is in the process of working on her Masters and hopes to continue her education as a lifetime learner.